Configuring Password Return with RADIUS

 Citrix Gateway supports Imprivata OneSign.
 The minimum required version of Imprivata OneSign is 4.0 with service pack 3.
 The default password vendor identifier for Imprivata OneSign is 398.
 The default password attribute type code for Imprivata OneSign is 5.

 You can use other RADIUS servers for password return, such as RSA, Cisco, or Microsoft.
-You must configure the RADIUS server to return the user single sign-on password in a vendor-specific attribute value pair.
-In an Citrix Gateway authentication policy, you must add the Password Vendor Identifier and Password Attribute Type parameters for these servers.
+Configure the RADIUS server to return the user single sign-on password in a vendor-specific attribute value pair.
+In a Citrix Gateway authentication policy, you must add the Password Vendor Identifier and Password Attribute Type parameters for these servers.

 You can select any of the vendor-specific attributes to store the single sign-on password for users on the RADIUS server of the vendor.
 If you configure Citrix Gateway with the vendor identifier and attribute where the user password is stored on the RADIUS server, Citrix Gateway requests the value of the attribute in the access request packet that is sent to the RADIUS server.
 If the RADIUS server responds with the corresponding attribute-value pair in the access-accept packet, password return works regardless of the RADIUS server you use.